 Minus degrees, headwind and fog make funny things with the hair in your face, even my eyelids froze.

 This was so far my coldest night with -10°C. Smart people would have slept a bit further down at lower altitude and would have caught a bit more sleep I guess.

 China has also Camels but they look different from the Kazakhstan ones.
 And it seems to me that these ones are busy with their camel stuff.

-Then come a pretty long strech of cotton plantations, no idea how they make the cotton grow here in this dryness, I can only guess.
-These electro-trikes are driving around everywhere, bringing the cotton pickers to the cotton field and making a pretty good slip-stream for the stupid cyclists who pass by eastwards.
+Then came a pretty long stretch of cotton plantations. no idea how they make the cotton grow here where it never rains, I can only guess.
+These electro-trikes are driving around everywhere, bringing the cotton pickers to the cotton fields and back.
+They also make a pretty good slip-stream for the stupid cyclists who pass by eastwards.
 As far as my meteorologic knowledge goes (now), the wind circles counter-clockwise around the Himalayas, making it headwind in Xinjiang if you’re coming from Europe.
 So, electro-trikes are a very good invention.

 This is chilies drying between the highway and the ‘smaller’ local road which is actually also a highway.
 China needs lots of chili because they are many and they like it spicy.

 After 700 kilometers of freezing you finally arrive in Ürümqi, the capital of Xinjiang.
 On the last 120 kilometers I went through 6 police checkpoints, and all of them act as if they are seeing a foreign passport for the first time.
 I already figured out how to make things faster, certainly a ‘Kazakhstan’ jacket doesn’t help.
 I learned how to say that I am from Germany and sometimes they even understand me, my success rate is at about 15%, my pronunciation must improve.